 About the CWS Program

-The Community Work-Study Program is operated by the Center for Community Engagement at the University of Texas at El Paso, aimed at connecting UTEP students with their community through service and learning.
+The Community Work-Study Program is managed by the UTEP Center for Community Engagement, aimed at connecting students with their community through service and learning.
 Work-Study eligible students are matched with community organizations based on skills and interests.
 Organizations are enlisted to serve as mentor host sites that also benefit from the student’s service to the organization and its mission.

 The goal of this program is to form a mutually beneficial partnership between students and the community- one that offers meaningful service to the community organizations, as well as professional development, experience, and a deeper commitment to and understanding of their community for students.
 Both students and organizations are invited to apply on an annual basis to participate in this program.